Skip to main content

 NSCI 175

 Seat restrictions for our courses are in effect on the dates described above in the Registration Restriction Periods section.
-Therefore, if you see a seat open up in any section of NSCI 175, you may not be able to register for the seat unless you meet the requirements.
+Therefore, if you see a seat open in any section of NSCI 175, you may not be able to register for the seat unless you meet the requirements.
 All sections of NSCI 175 have separate seat restrictions for declared Neuroscience majors and declared Neuroscience minors.
 If the course appears open, but you cannot enroll & are a declared Neuroscience minor, this means that the open seats are restricted for declared Neuroscience majors only.

-Incoming First-Year Neuroscience Majors: please keep in mind that we recommend that our Neuroscience majors take NSCI 175 either 2nd-semester first year or 1st-semester Sophomore year.
+Incoming First-Year Neuroscience Majors: please keep in mind that we recommend that our Neuroscience majors take NSCI 175 either 2nd-semester Freshman year or 1st-semester Sophomore year.
 Even students who take NSCI 175 2nd-semester Sophomore year are not behind.
 This is an interdisciplinary major, so your CHEM, BIOL, PHYS, MATH, COMP, STOR, and other classes are just as important as NSCI 175.
 NSCI 175 is not a “gateway” course for the major and is not required to start your major courses.
 You need to start your CHEM sequence first – it is the most important sequence of courses to start as a Neuroscience major once at UNC!

 You can join the Neuroscience Club and/or meet with Psychology and Neuroscience departmental advisors to chat about Neuroscience if you’re really eager to get involved in Neuroscience on the campus as soon as you get here.

 Neuroscience Minors: Most Neuroscience minors take NSCI 175 during their Junior or Senior year, as most students declare their minors in Junior or Senior year.
-If you have declared your Neuroscience minor, please do not get discouraged if you cannot take NSCI 175 as a First-Year or Sophomore; NSCI 175 is not a pre-requisite for many minor courses and you absolutely do not need to take it first!
+If you have declared your Neuroscience minor, please do not get discouraged if you cannot take NSCI 175 as a Freshman or Sophomore; NSCI 175 is not a pre-requisite for many minor courses and you absolutely do not need to take it first!
 It is not a “gateway” course.

 Courses and Example Syllabi